typesafehub/conductr-lib/README.md

 Please select the Play 2.3 or 2.4 variant depending on whether you are using Play 2.3 or Play 2.4 respectively.

 This library provides a reactive API using [Play WS](https://www.playframework.com/documentation/2.3.x/ScalaWS) and should be used when you are using Play.
-The library depends on `scala-conductr-bundle-lib` and can be used for both Java and Scala.
+The library depends on `akka23-conductr-bundle-lib` and can be used for both Java and Scala.

 As with `conductr-bundle-lib` there are two services: